 I'd never heard of this play before I came across it in the collection Canada and the Theatre of War: Volume 1.
 I don't usually cry when I'm just reading a play, but this one got me.
 And not because of a single sad moment, but because the whole of the thing was so beautiful.

-Chris Craddock is a recent discovery for me, but after reading the three plays in his collection Naked at School I'm already a big fan.
+Reading the three plays in his collection Naked at School made me a fan.

 Because, Tom Stoppard.